 Beginning in fiscal year 2016, CalPERS collects employer contributions for the Plan as a percentage of payroll for the normal cost portion as noted in the rates above, and as a dollar amount for contributions toward the unfunded liability.
-The District's required contribution for the unfunded liability was \$35,749 and \$21,140 for the fiscal years ended June 30, 2019 and 2018, respectively.
+The District's required contribution for the unfunded liability was \$52,393 and \$35,749 for the fiscal years ended June 30, 2020 and 2019, respectively.

-Classic Plan participants are required to contribute 7% of their annual covered salary and PEPRA participants are required to contribute 6.5%.
+Classic Plan participants are required to contribute 7% of their annual covered salary and PEPRA participants are required to contribute 7.25%, effective July 1, 2019.
 Participants in the classic Plan contribute 3.5% of their salary for the first five years.
 The District makes the remaining contributions required of classic Plan members on their behalf and for their account.
 These contributions made on behalf of employees are included in operating expenses on the statement of revenues, expenses, and changes in net position, but are not included in pension expense as disclosed below.
 The District does not pay any portion of the required participant contributions on behalf of PEPRA members.